LUPINE STAIRCASE™ VEGETATIVE CULTURE SHEET

-Growth Regulators: Configure® at rates of 175ppm will increase branching, allowing for a quicker finish since the flower initiation is rapid.
-To reduce the height of the flower, apply plant growth regulators just as the flower stem is beginning to elongate above the foliage.
-Multiple spray applications of 2,500-ppm (B-Nine or Dazide), 3-ppm (Sumagic) at seven-day intervals are effective at controlling plant height of lupine, this may be done as a tank mix.
+Growth Regulators: To reduce the height of the flower, apply plant growth regulators just as the flower stem is beginning to elongate above the foliage.
+Multiple spray applications of 2,500-ppm (B-Nine or Dazide), 3-ppm (Sumagic) at seven-day intervals are effective at controlling plant height of lupine.

 Disease and insect pests: